tyson-swetnam/mkdocs-material-template/docs/logbook.md

 *Day 4 (6/17)*: Read ["The iPlant Collaborative: Cyberinfrastructure for Enabling Data to Discovery for the Life Sciences"](https://journals.plos.org/plosbiology/article?id=10.1371/journal.pbio.1002342) and ["Ten Simple Rules to Cultivate Transdisciplinary Collaboration in Data Science"](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1008879).
 Learned about the origins of [CyVerse](https://cyverse.org/) and how it was initially used to support life science communities in their search for a proper tool for data management.
 Understood the importance of following ten simple rules to help with furthering the culture of collaboration.

 *Day 5 (6/18)*: Met with Dr.Swetnam and discussed my tasks for the day.Created this website in order to track progress during KEYS and comply with reproducible science.
-Added hyperlinks to the introduction page and logbook, created each of the pages using GitHub, and added hyperlinks to each page.
+Added hyperlinks to the introduction page and logbook, created each of the pages using GitHub, and added descriptions to the introduction and logbook pages.

 *Day 6 (6/21)*: